langmead-lab/monorail-external/README.md

 `recount-rs5-1.0.2.simg`

 NOTE: any host filesystem path mapped into a running container *must not* be a symbolic link, as the symlink will not be able to be followed within the container.

+Also, you will need to set the `$RECOUNT_HOST_REF` path in the script to where ever you download/build the relevant reference indexes (see below for more details).

 ### SRA